michaelschiltz/materialmarkets/japanese_financial_history_timetable.md

    </td>
    <td>1781–1789
    </td>
-   <td>Tanuma Okitsugu 田沼意次 enacts liberalizing economic reforms to bolster the bakufu’s finances, and tightens the existing government monopolies in gold, silver, and copper trading; the issuing of  debased coins makes his currency unpopular at the time, but is nowadays considered as an early experiment with fiat money
+   <td>Tanuma Okitsugu 田沼意次 enacts liberalizing economic reforms to bolster the bakufu's finances, and tightens the existing government monopolies in gold, silver, and copper trading; the issuing of  debased (and gold-denominated) silver coins (called <em>Nanryō nishu gin</em> 南鐐二朱銀) makes this currency unpopular at the time, but is nowadays considered as an early experiment with fiat money.
    </td>
    <td>
    </td>
-   <td>1782-1788: the Great Tenmei Famine was the most severe famine of the early modern period
+   <td>1782-1788: the Great Tenmei Famine was the most severe famine of the early modern period.
 <p>
-1788: Great fire of Kyoto
+1788: Great fire of Kyoto.
    </td>
   </tr>
   <tr>